 For birth, I have remained a supporter of using medical interventions in the way they were designed, which is to protect the health of mother and baby in the event of abnormal or life threatening situations.
 Statistically, these happen about <3% of the time.
 Generally speaking, pain in labor is not abnormal, nor is variable speed.

 Throughout my career, I have been a contributing editor nationally to Rodale Press publications, and locally to the Expectant Parent’s Guide to Boston.
-I have also been a guest lecturer at the New England School of Acupuncture, and have presented on local and national conference panels, including a workshop for the American College of Midwives in 2008 regarding the usage of Bio-Identical Hormones.
+I have also been a guest lecturer at the New England School of Acupuncture, and have presented on local and national conference panels, including a workshop for the American College of Midwives, back when providers were not helping women with hormones, 16 years ago, in 2008 regarding the usage of Bio-Identical Hormones.
+I participate locally in in person talks, and podcasts.
 I have worked with a diverse group of nurse midwifery students, medical students and family practice residents from universities that include Harvard, Yale, Columbia and Boston University.

 Education